adblockplus/libadblockplus/README.md

     auto filterEngine = FilterEngine::Create(jsEngine);

-Please also pay attention to asynchronous version of factory method FilterEngine::CreateAsync and to optional creationParameters.
+Please also pay attention to asynchronous version of factory method FilterEngineFactory::CreateAsync and to optional creationParameters.

 When initialised, `FilterEngine` will automatically select a suitable ad blocking subscription based on `AppInfo::locale` and download the filters for